zama-ai/concrete-ml/docs/guides/client_server.md

 1. **Storing the public key**: The public evaluation keys sent by clients are stored.
 1. **Model evaluation**: The public evaluation keys are retrieved for the client that is querying the service and used to evaluate the machine learning model stored in `server.zip`.
-1. S**ending back the result**: The server sends the encrypted result of the computation back to the client.
+1. **Sending back the result**: The server sends the encrypted result of the computation back to the client.

 ## Example notebook